ny64/typist/README.md

 Doing the same test over and over again isn't good practice.
 I have provided a text file and a small python script to randomize the most used words in the English language.
-You can use this script on any text file, though it will remove punctuation marks and formats the text.
+You can use this script on any text file, though it will remove punctuation marks and reformats the text.

 ```
 python3 ./utils/randomize.py ./most-used-words.txt